merbanan/rtl_433/README.md

 	[-s <sample rate>] Set sample rate (default: 250000 Hz) = Demodulator options =
-	[-R <device>] Enable only the specified device decoding protocol (can be used multiple times) [-G] Enable all device protocols, included those disabled by default [-X <spec> | help] Add a general purpose decoder (-R 0 to disable all other decoders) [-l <level>] Change detection level used to determine pulses [0-16384] (0 = auto) (default: 0)
+	[-R <device>] Enable only the specified device decoding protocol (can be used multiple times) Specify a negative number to disable a device decoding protocol (can be used multiple times) [-G] Enable all device protocols, included those disabled by default [-X <spec> | help] Add a general purpose decoder (-R 0 to disable all other decoders) [-l <level>] Change detection level used to determine pulses [0-16384] (0 = auto) (default: 0)